How to Become an Electrician: 6 Basic Steps to Journeyman Status

 What Education Do You Need to Become an Electrician?

-That's because, when it comes to becoming an electrician, education requirements don't actually vary that much.
+That's because, when it comes to becoming an electrician, education requirements don't vary that much.
 Regardless of your particular path, you'll need to study and understand subjects such as:

 - Simple mathematical arithmetic using fractions, whole numbers, decimals, and integers